Sumatriptan

 For full details on this prescription medicine, please read the Sumatriptan Patient Information Leaflet.

-Sumatriptan is a popular treatment for migraines, but how well it works can vary from person to person.
-Some people get fast relief, while others may not find it as effective.
-That’s why hearing real experiences alongside expert advice can be helpful.
+Sumatriptan is a widely used treatment for migraines, but experiences with it can differ from person to person.
+While many people report fast and effective relief, others may find it less helpful.
+That’s why reading patient reviews can offer valuable insights alongside expert medical advice.

 Type of drugSelective serotonin receptor agonists